 This traditional knowledge is imperative to the survival of our marine life.

 Seaweed has always been apart of Australian history (also known as sea kelp) With over 300 different types of kelp across NSW and hundreds more being identified across the country.
 There are thousands of different products being created all over the world using seaweed as a main resource for both traditional, modern and industrial uses.

-Seaweed is been used for Food, Health & Wellbeing, Cosmetics, Pharmaceuticals, Gardening, Home Decor, Fishing, Clothing, Lollies, Dairy products, Ice creams, Fabrics and so much more.
+Seaweed is being used in Food, Health & Wellbeing, Cosmetics, Pharmaceuticals, Gardening, Home Décor, Fishing, Clothing, Lollies, Dairy products, Ice creams, Fabrics and so much more.

 Most people don't know kelp is a type of algae that grows underwater and there are 3 major groups